 - Is something restricting or stopping the change from happening?

-- Is there someone or something that we could add to the situation to make it better.
+- Is there someone or something that we could add to or remove from the situation to make it better?

 How to Apply the Five Element Theory to Your Personal Life